solid/solid-spec/solid-webid-profiles.md

 1. $webid   `http://www.w3.org/2002/07/owl#sameAs`  ?public
 2. $webid   `http://www.w3.org/2000/01/rdf-schema#seeAlso`  ?public

-Solid apps that interact as the user in question, logged in with their cedentials, with their own WebID profile MUST also load and parse all of the related public public resources above and also will normally load the user's preferences file.
+Solid apps that interact as the user in question, logged in with their credentials, with their own WebID profile MUST also load and parse all of the related public public resources above and also will normally load the user's preferences file.